kisanms/Live_Tracker/README.md

 finally after finding the issues and searching in StackOverFlow and Github detected the issue and start building the expo build but failed beacuse of android folder
 #
 30/12/2024
-Finally after removing the android folder and put the google map api key in the expo app.json file , after the build successfull the apk is showing the map.
+-Finally after removing the android folder and put the google map api key in the expo app.json file , after the build successfull the apk is showing the map.
-Also Know about Google Play console and App store subscription
+-Also Know about Google Play console and App store subscription

 #
 31/12/2024